tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 T> ### Keep `settings.py` Tidy!
 T> It's in your best interests to keep your `settings.py` module tidy and in good order.
 Don't just put things in random places; keep it organised.
 Keep your `DIRS` variables at the top of the module so they are easy to find, and place `STATICFILES_DIRS` in the portion of the module responsible for static media (close to the bottom).
 When you come back to edit the file later, it'll be easier for you or other collaborators to find the necessary variables.

 Finally, check that the `STATIC_URL` variable is defined within your `settings.py` module.
-If it is not, then define it as shown below.
-Note that this variable by default in Django appears close to the end of the module, so you may have to scroll down to find it.
+If it has not been defined, then add it in, as shown below.
+Note that this variable by default appears close to the end of the module, so you may have to scroll down to the bottom of `settings.py` to find it (if it's already there).

 {lang="python",linenos=off}
 	STATIC_URL = '/static/'